LicensePro

 How to Apply: Step-by-Step

-Check Long Beach Zoning Requirements
+Check Long Beach zoning requirements

 Collect all necessary paperwork including pre-licensing education for each line of authority, passing state producer exam, fingerprints and background check.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

-Await Processing & Approval
+Await processing & approval

 Need Help With Your Producer License in Long Beach?